PritamMG/GPG-based-Points-to-Analysis/README.md

 Points-to Analysis using Generalized Points-to Graphs
 ======================================================
 This repository provides an implementation of points-to analysis using the Generalized Points-to Graphs (GPG).
 A GPG is a graph with GPBs (Generalized Points-to Blocks) as nodes which in turn are sets of GPUs (Generalized Points-to Updates) that represent statements accessing pointers.
 A link to the copy of the paper will be made available soon after it is published.
 An [electronic appendix of the paper is available here](appendix-gpg-pta-v4.pdf).

-The GPG-based points-to analysis is implemented in GCC 4.7.2.
-This implementation is provided as a dynamic plugin for gcc 4.7.2.
 If you have any questions, please use the issues tab to raise it.

+The GPG-based points-to analysis is implemented in gcc 4.7.2 as a dynamic plugin.
+We have also provided an installation of gcc 4.7.2 for x86_64 processors and there is no need to build it from the source code.
+This has been done because building gcc-4.7.2 using contemporary versions of gcc runs into many problems.

 Running the GPG-based Points-to Analysis
 ----------------------------------------
-We have provided an installation of gcc 4.7.2 and there is no need to build it from the source code.
-This has been done because building gcc-4.7.2 using contemporary version of gcc runs into many problems.
-Please [download file gcc472.tgz file](https://tinyurl.com/y3l3aeek) and copy it in the current directory (`GPG-based-Points-to-Analysis`).
-The complete set of steps needed to run the implementation are
+Please [download file gcc472.tgz file](https://tinyurl.com/y3l3aeek) and copy it in the top level directory `GPG-based-Points-to-Analysis`.
+The souce of the plugin for GPG-based points-to analysis is contained in a sub-directory called `gpg-imp`.
+This sub-directory is contained in the top level directory `GPG-based-Points-to-Analysis`.
+The complete sequence of steps needed to run the implementation for the first time is as follows.
+For subsequent runs, a suitable combination of last three steps would suffice.

     $cd GPG-based-Points-to-Analysis    # The top level directory.
     $tar xvfz gcc472.tgz                # This creates the subdirectory gcc472 containing the gcc installation.